-- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework; - the work of the external auditor - correspondence from ESFA, eg financial notice to improve/notice to improve (FNtI/NtI) and 'minded to' letters.
+- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; and - the work of the executive managers within the trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Resources Committee and a plan to address any weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Resources Committee and a plan to ensure continuous improvement of the system is in place.